 Perazzi – Shotgun Round-Up

 Whilst we use the term ‘relatively affordable’ to describe the Italian gunmaker, this is, of course, an incredibly subjective statement.
-When we say ‘relatively affordable’ we are referring to the fact that you get a lot of gun for your money, compared like for like with other gunmakers of similar reputation on the market.
+When we say ‘relatively affordable’ we are referring to the fact that you get a lot of gun for your money, when compared like for like with other gunmakers of similar reputation on the market.
 This is especially true when considering that all new models are completely made to measure.

 New Perazzis will start at around £10,000 and can reach prices of above £50,000, depending on personal customisations.
 However, you can find fantastic preowned options for around £5,000.

 Perazzi offer four main models

 in 12g: the MXS, MX8, MX2000 and the MX12 (with other options also available for smaller calibres).
 More recently, the Perazzi High Tech was introduced to replace the older MX8 as the clay shooter’s choice.
 We at Sportarm are also proud to have worked alongside Perazzi to develop the Perazzi Ribless Game, based on the MX12 action.